SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Autoclosures
 ------------

-An :newTerm:`autoclosure` is a closure that is automatically created to wrap an expression that's being passed as an argument to a function.
+An :newTerm:`autoclosure` is a closure that's automatically created to wrap an expression that's being passed as an argument to a function.
 It doesn't take any arguments, and when it's called, it returns the value